 What is Plasma Bonding?Plasma bonding is the process of modifying a surface so that it may be bonded to or printed on.
 Often used on Teflon, rubber, or plastics, this process actually modifies the surface, leaving free radicals behind and allowing any material to bond reliably with glue or ink.

 Printing on glossy surfaces such as plastic or Teflon has the potential to result in a poor quality finish and large amounts of ink failing to adhere to the surface.
 This creates a mess both at the time of printing and in the future when the product is handled.

-Similarly, attaching a wooden handle to a glossy plastic is difficult because plastic and wood each require vastly different bonding agents.
+Similarly, attaching a sturdy plastic handle to a glossy plastic product is difficult because different polymers may require vastly different bonding agents.

 The surface modification effects are not permanent.
 The time available for processing ranges from just a few hours to a few days, depending on the conditions in which the treated parts are stored.

-Although the effects of the plasma treatment are temporary, they allow plenty of time to complete the manufacturing or printing process on the materials being treated.
+Although the effects of plasma bonding are temporary, they allow plenty of time to complete the manufacturing or printing process on the materials being treated.